Digital Preservation

 Workbench UI for management

-Cloud Cold Storage for low cost, sustainable, read optimised long-term storage
+Cloud Cold Storage for low-cost, sustainable, read-optimised long-term storage.

 A Future-Proof, Inclusive Model

-In summary, by prioritising openness, automation, shared responsibility, low cost, environmental aware storage and adaptability, this approach to a digital preservation infrastructure offers a blueprint for how institutions can sustainably manage and preserve digital assets for the long haul in the face of escalating scale, costs and complexity.
+In summary, by prioritising openness, automation, shared responsibility, low cost, environmentally aware storage and adaptability, this approach to a digital preservation infrastructure offers a blueprint for how institutions can sustainably manage and preserve digital assets for the long haul in the face of escalating scale, costs and complexity.

-This approach to a sustainable and open digital preservation model is similar to that deployed by the Cambridge University Library, you can read about their implementation here.
+This approach to a sustainable and open digital preservation model is similar to that deployed by the Cambridge University Library; you can read about their implementation here.